lm3nitro/Projects/IDS and IPS/Snort/Snort Install and Configuration.md

 ![Pasted image 20240402184126](https://github.com/lm3nitro/Projects/assets/55665256/e6d712d4-08d5-49d9-83e4-63b4781a1f2b)

-Making the local.rules persistent makes it so that you don't have to specify the location of our local rules.
+Making the local.rules persistent makes it so that I don't have to specify the location of my local rules.

 Remove -- to enable the option:
 ```